top of page

 “Everyone charged with a penal offence has the right to be presumed innocent until proved guilty…”

-If every perpetrator is innocent until proven guilty,
+If perpetrators are assumed innocent until proven guilty,

 CASE LAW